 Rad-G uses an infrared optical sensor to detect infrared blackbody radiation that is naturally emitted based upon the human body temperature through the skin surface.
-The infrared radiation detected is processed using a Masimo proprietary algorithm to determine the skin surface temperature that is adjusted to display the approximation of the patient's body or core temperature.
+The infrared radiation detected is processed using a Masimo proprietary algorithm to determine the skin surface temperature that is adjusted to display the approximation of the patient's body or core temperature as measured by a sublingual thermometer.